bniddam-labs/tenant-core/README.md

-# @bniddam/tenant-core
+# @bniddam-labs/tenant-core-nestjs

 Multi-tenant core infrastructure for NestJS SaaS applications.
 Provides entities, services, decorators, and guards for organization-based multi-tenancy with role-based access control (RBAC).

+> **⚠️ Important**: This package does NOT include a User entity to avoid conflicts with your application's User entity.
+You define your own User entity - see [Quick Start](#quick-start) below.

 ## Features

-- **TypeORM Entities**: User, Organization, OrganizationMember, OrganizationRole
+- **TypeORM Entities**: Organization, OrganizationMember, OrganizationRole (no User entity - you define your own!)
+- **User Interface**: `IUser` interface for type safety without entity conflicts
 - **Multi-Tenancy**: Organization-based data isolation
 - **RBAC**: Role-based access control with permissions
 - **Decorators**: @CurrentUser, @CurrentOrganization, @CurrentMembership